-There’s something very special about visiting Scotland’s islands, though it’s often difficult to explain what this is.
+There’s something very special about visiting Scotland’s islands.
 Maybe it’s the ‘ferry-feeling’ of adventuring over water to explore secluded places that offer room to breathe.
 Perhaps it’s the warmth of the island welcome or an envious wish for the slower pace of island life.
 Whatever it is, the draw of Scotland’s islands is quite intoxicating.

 South & Central Scotland